Winter Wildlife Tour

 Beyond the winter visitors you will also get to experience the jungles and rolling hills of the Yambaru National Park where the flightless, and endemic, Okinawa Rail is a highly sought after photographic subject.

-Embark on an unforgettable journey into the heart of Okinawa’s winter wilderness with my Winter Wildlife Tour of Okinawa—a seven-day adventure crafted for wildlife photographers and nature enthusiasts alike.
+Embark on an unforgettable journey into the heart of Okinawa’s winter wilderness with my Winter Wildlife Tour of Okinawa—a five-day adventure crafted for wildlife photographers and nature enthusiasts alike.
 This experience places you in prime locations to capture breathtaking images of the island’s most iconic migratory species as they pass through its diverse landscapes.
-The highlight of the tour is an awe-inspiring three-day encounter with Humpback Whales, where you’ll have the rare opportunity to both photograph and swim alongside these gentle giants.
-Beyond the open waters, you’ll also focus your lens on highly sought-after winter visitors like the Grey-faced Buzzard, the critically endangered Black-faced Spoonbill, and Japanese Sparrowhawk, all while exploring the wetlands, coastlines, and forests they inhabit.
+Our main focus for this tour is to find and photograph highly sought-after winter visitors like the Grey-faced Buzzard, the critically endangered Black-faced Spoonbill, and Japanese Sparrowhawk, all while exploring the wetlands, coastlines, and forests they inhabit.

 But the adventure doesn’t end there.
 As night falls, you’ll trek into the jungles of Okinawa, searching for the island’s unique endemic wildlife, offering a glimpse into its rich biodiversity beyond the seasonal arrivals.
 From misty coastal mornings to thrilling nocturnal encounters, every moment of the Winter Wildlife Tour is designed to immerse you in the island’s natural wonders.